John Welchli

 John Russell Welchli (March 6, 1929 – March 23, 2018) was an American rower.
 He was a member of the U.S. Olympic Rowing Team at the 1956 Summer Olympics, Melbourne, Australia.
-Welchli rowing out of the Detroit Boat Club won a silver medal at the 1956 Olympics in the four without coxswain event along with DBC teammates James McIntosh and identical twin brothers John McKinlay and Art McKinlay.
-In 1956 the Detroit Boat Club coached by Walter M. Hoover placed seven oarsman on the US Olympic Rowing Team winning 2 silver medals the other being in the double sculls event crewed by Pat Costello and James Gardiner.
-The seventh member of the 1956 team was alternate Walter Hoover Jr.The seven 1956 Detroit Boat Club Olympic oarsman are known as the "DBC Seven."
+Welchli, from the Detroit Boat Club (DBC), won a silver medal at the 1956 Olympics in the coxless four event along with DBC teammates James McIntosh, John McKinlay, and Art McKinlay.

+The Detroit Boat Club had placed seven oarsman on the 1956 US Olympic Rowing Team.
+Alongside the coxless four event, DBC rowers Pat Costello and James Gardiner won a silver medal in the double sculls event.
+The seventh member of the 1956 team was alternate Walter Hoover Jr. The seven 1956 Detroit Boat Club Olympic oarsman are now known as the "DBC Seven."

 Welchli also won a combined 32 Canadian and U.S. national gold medals during his distinguished career.
 Welchli was a Master Senior Sculler competing up until 2010 and is considered one of the all-time great American scullers.

+Born in Bay City, Michigan, Welchi first started rowing while he was a graduate student at the University of Michigan.
+Previously, he was a swimmer, ran track, and captained the cross-country team while he was an undergraduate at Brown University.

 Welchli was nominated in 1996 as a Michiganian of the Year by the Detroit Free Press.
-Wechli was a graduate of the University of Michigan School of Business.
-He was born in Detroit, Michigan.
+Wechli was a graduate of the University of Michigan School of Business, earning an MBA in 1952.